ObjectIsAdvantag/DEVWKS-2043/README.md

 oasdiff breaking step7.yaml step10.yaml --fail-on ERR; echo "exit status:" $?
 ```

-Congrats, you have successfully learnt to
+Congrats, you have successfully learned to
 - lint an OpenAPI document,
 - customize an existing ruleset and create your own rules,
 - generate API changelogs,